elastic/logstash/docs/installation.md

 There are a few ways to install logstash:

 * standalone runnable jar file  (monolithic)
-* normal runnable jar (ruby deps + jruby included, no elasticsearch)
 * gem install logstash

 ## 'standalone runnable jar'

 This jar is the normal runnable jar with elasticsearch libs included.
 To use it, use it the same way as documented below for 'normal runnable jar'

-## 'normal runnable jar'

-If you want to include elasticsearch, you'll need to download it and set the CLASSPATH environment variable to include any elasticsearch jar files.

 ### web interface